abilalmdo/abilalmdo/README.md

 ### Hi there 👋
+I am a Cloud and DevOps Engineer with a focus on IT Infrastructur, Private & Public Cloud, Kubernetes, Azure IoT Hub, CI/CD, Ansible, Terraform, Python etc.
 <!--
 **abilalmdo/abilalmdo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.